A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 The security checklist below includes steps and tips to help improve your company’s security.
 Note that this list of security tips is tailored to motorcycle company owners and employees.

 Therefore, we do not include the highly technical security protocol that web development experts handle.
 Subsequently, this should be easier to read and apply.
-In addition, the below gives everyday users some really important ways to keep websites secure.
+In addition, the following gives everyday users some really important ways to keep websites secure.

 First, the goal of security/cybersecurity is to protect your online assets.
-Some common cyber-attacks you have probably heard of are malware, phishing, and hijacking.
+Some common cyberattacks you have probably heard of are malware, phishing, and hijacking.
 Following the protocol below will help prevent security breaches.
 Plus, it will help detect and respond to cyber threats faster.

 Can Biker Sites Be Completely Secure?